 With adulthood comes a more sophisticated palate and selection of dishes.
 But, luckily, grilled cheese is one “kid food” that can be brought into adulthood and still shared with your kiddo.
 That tasty, cheesy sandwich everyone loved as a kid can easily be elevated for a grown-up palate by mixing artisan cheeses with sweet and savory toppings.
 Here, are our favorite grilled cheese sandwiches around town, with options that will please any age cheese lover.

 Steuben’s is the ultimate elevated diner, so it’s only fitting that they serve up a killer grilled cheese.
-Both locations offer a grilled cheese sandwich with Muenster and American cheese on thick, crispy Texas toast, with a side of chips.
-Compliment the meal with their chicken fried pickles or cheese fries.
+Their sandwich with Muenster and American cheese includes thick, crispy Texas toast, with a side of chips.
+Compliment the meal with their chicken fried pickles or a cup of tomato soup.
 The grilled cheese is on both the brunch and lunch menu, and can be made gluten-free.
-Steuben’s serves a kids meal grilled cheese, with beverage and soft serve ice cream for $7.
-Two locations in Uptown Denver and Arvada.
+Steuben’s serves a kids meal grilled cheese, with veggies, a side, a beverage and soft serve ice cream for $8.
+Uptown, Denver.

 Craft cocktails and craft grilled cheeses are a match made in heaven for parents.
-Mythology Distillery serves up a double cheddar grilled cheese made with sharp cheddar and smoked white cheddar on locally-made bread with a side of vodka tomato basil soup.
-Or try the cinnamon raisin grilled cheese for a salty-sweet twist.
-Served on cinnamon raisin bread with double cream brie cheese and complemented with date aioli and green apples, the sandwich is served with chips.
-3622 Tejon St., Denver
+Mythology Distillery serves up a turkey grilled cheese with cheddar and pepper jack and a side bowl of el pastor chili.
+Or try the apple brie grilled cheese for a slightly-sweet twist.
+Served with shallot and a bed of greens, it’s like a salad-sandwich miracle.
+Highland, Denver

 Make Your Own Sammy